Inside: Your declutter checklist with 100 things to get rid of right now.

-The best way to get rid of stuff is to look at each object individually.
-When you pick up an object, you need to really look at it objectively and ask yourself whether you love it or whether you’ve used it in the past year.
+The easiest way to get rid of stuff is to look at each object individually.
+When you pick up an object, you need to really look at it objectively and ask yourself whether you love it or whether you’ve used it in the past year – does it spark joy?

 Only keep items you love or that are useful.
 Discard anything that would be of no use to anyone and donate the rest.
 There are so many ways of giving things away these days – from selling sites, to charity shops to local swap groups.